z-wix/sudoku/README.md

 I changed up a litte bit the output of these functions, before if there were multiple missing values, it would show what they were in the ouput_df (i.e. [1, 9]).
 Now it prints out a statement showing that there were missing values and their coordinates while leaving that value as 0 so it can be used by the next function.

 It is not automated yet, but the gist of what I am doing is running the raw unfinished sudoku from `generate_sudoku()` through each of the solving functions.

-The nex thing I did was to combine the three functions I used before into one function that I could use with conditionals to loop thru the funcitons until it was solved.

-I created the `solve_sudoku()` function that also utilizes the `count_zeros()` function.
-I needed to be able to have a condition for the data to loop thru the functions until it was solved.
-So I count the 0's present in the dataframe and used it for the `while count0 > 0:` it will loop thru the funcitons.

 This new script also includes `count_zeros()` function in action, printing out how many missing values were left and renamed it to `sudoku_combined.py` (combined meaning the all three methods combined)